fluxcd/flux2/rfcs/0010-multi-tenant-workload-identity/README.md

-Because the cloud provider needs to support this impersonation permission, some cloud providers go further and even remove the impersonation requirement, by allowing permissions to be granted directly to `ServiceAccounts` (if it needs to support granting the impersonation permission, then it can probably also support granting any other permissions depending on the implementation).
-GCP for example has implemented this feature recently, calling it "direct access".
+Because the cloud provider needs to support this impersonation permission, some cloud providers go further and even remove the impersonation requirement, by allowing permissions to be granted directly to `ServiceAccounts` (if it needs to support granting the impersonation permission, then it can probably also easily support granting any other permissions depending on the implementation).
+GCP for example has implemented this feature recently, calling it *Direct Access*.
 When using this feature, a GCP IAM Service Account is not required, i.e. GCP IAM permissions can be granted directly to Kubernetes `ServiceAccounts`.
 This is a significant improvement in the user experience, as it significantly reduces the required configuration steps.
+AWS implemented a similar feature called *EKS Pod Identity*, but it still requires an IAM Role to be associated with the `ServiceAccount`.
+The minor improvement from the user experience perspective is that this association is implemented entirely in the AWS EKS/IAM APIs, no annotations are required in the Kubernetes `ServiceAccount`.
+Another improvement from this EKS feature compared to *IAM Roles for Service Accounts* is that users no longer need to create an *OIDC Provider* for the EKS cluster in the IAM API.

 In sight of the technical background presented above, our proposal becomes simpler.
 The only solution to support multi-tenant workload identity at the object-level for